dovecot/documentation/docs/core/man/doveadm-fts.1.md

 what actually exist in mailboxes.
 This removes mails from the index that have already been expunged and makes sure that the next **doveadm index** will index all the missing mails (if any).
-Note that currently most FTS backends do not implement this properly, but instead they delete all the FTS indexes.
+Note that currently most FTS drivers do not implement this properly, but instead they delete all the FTS indexes.
 This may change in the future versions.

 ### fts check fast